Flight Centre Category Header

 Get in Costume

 Maybe you’ve been invited to a Halloween costume party, maybe you’re heading out trick or treating with the kids, or maybe you just live on a Halloween crazy street where you need to be in theme for when the hordes of trick or treaters descend – whatever the case, don’t worry.
 There’s loads of easy ways to quickly whip up a costume.
 If you’ve got a few items of black clothing in your wardrobe and a black eyeliner, you already have what you need for a simple witch outfit!
-But, if you wanna go a little more elaborate or need some inspo, here’s three ideas for this Halloween:
+But, if you wanna go a little more elaborate or need some inspo, here’s some fab ideas for this Halloween:

 Whip Up A Treat…